cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 There is however one exception: when the underlying message is a Protobuf message that does not have a custom encoding, then the message header screen is omitted, and one level of indentation is removed.

-Messages that have a custom encoding (including `google.protobuf.Timestamp`, `google.protobuf.Duration`, `google.protobuf.Any`, `cosmos.base.v1beta1.Coin` and messages who have an app-defined custom encoding) do not have this rule applied.
+Messages that have a custom encoding, including `google.protobuf.Timestamp`, `google.protobuf.Duration`, `google.protobuf.Any`, `cosmos.base.v1beta1.Coin`, and messages that have an app-defined custom encoding, will preserve their header and indentation level.

 #### Examples